appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 ### Prerequisites

 - You need to have valid credentials to your organisation.
-- You need to design a new Process Flow or you need to have an existing Process Flow created.
+- You need to design a new processflow or you need to have an existing processflow created.
 - The variable name should be unique irrespective of the scope used.
 - You need to provide the values for the mandatory fields in the GENERAL Tab of the Node Configuration Window before creating a Variable.